 While in New York that summer she kept in touch with Margie from Bee Heaven Farm, whom she had become close friends with.
 Margie offered her the opportunity to manage the farm that next Fall.
 Managing a farm was an obvious next step and it proved to be challenging and educationally rewarding.
 The season went well despite the unusual freezes in South Florida.
 Muriel was responsible for managing the crop production as well as a group of 4-8 interns and volunteers, including some more experienced young farmers such as herself, some beginners, a teenager and a mentally disabled young man.

 That Fall Muriel attended the Southern Sustainable Working Agriculture Group Conference where she became inspired to find a piece of land to start her own farm.
 At the conference the presence of young people who were venturing out on their own was strong and varied, some were leasing land and others were creating crop sharing agreements with land owners.
 The event pushed her to think outside of the box and be creative about finding land, which in South Florida is especially problematic because urban and suburban development have raised the land value far out of reach for agricultural use.

-In May of 2010, thanks to a friend, she secured the perfect 1/4 acre, which is now officially the Little River Market Garden.
+In May of 2010 she secured the perfect plot of vacant land in Miami which is now officially the Little River Market Garden.

 For the first few months her concentration was on nurturing the soil by making an abundance of compost and establishing a thick leguminous cover crop.
-After a successful first growing season, an opportunity to expand production came up and she took it.
-During the summer of 2011, with the help of volunteers and interns, a second, larger garden was created which will add to the bounty of the Little River CSA and market stand.
+After a successful first growing season an opportunity to expand production came up and she took it.
+During the summer of 2011, with the help of volunteers and interns, a second larger garden was created to add to the bounty of the Little River CSA and market stand.